ocaml/ocaml.org/data/tutorials/language/1ms_01_functors.md

 ## Using an Existing Functor: `Set.Make`

-The standard library contains a [`Set`](/api/Set.html) module providing a data structure that allows operations like union and intersection.
+The standard library contains a [`Set`](/api/Set.html) module providing a data structure that allows set operations like union and intersection.
+You may check the [Set](/docs/sets) tutorial to learn more about this module, but it is not required to follow the present tutorial.
 To use the provided type and its associated [functions](/api/Set.S.html), it's necessary to use the functor provided by `Set`.
 For reference only, here is a shortened version of the interface of `Set`:
 ```ocaml
 module type OrderedType = sig
   type t